This post may contain affiliate links, please see our policy for details.

 I took the chain that was attached to the light and hung it on the hook at a good height for the room.
 Then I swagged it over to the old light box.
 I had extra chain so I took 2 pairs of pliers and bent the links to remove the pieces that I didn’t need.
 Once I had the right length, I attached it to the canopy and used the pliers to carefully bend the link back in shape.

 Next, I took the extension cord that I purchased, cut each end of the cord off and used one end to wire the “new” lamp.
 Then I snaked it loosely through the chain to the canopy and hooked the other end up to the wires in the old ceiling light box.

 One thing to keep in mind when using chain to hold a light is to make sure the wire is loose in the chain.
 You want the chain holding the weight of the light, not the wire.

 I attached the canopy to the light box and turned the power back on.

 That’s it!
 A totally unique DIY pendant light for a guest bedroom.
 Maybe it will distract my wife from the crown molding that we still need to install.

 I hope this inspires you to find a use for thrifty pieces and other miscellaneous parts just laying around the house.

-Thanks Honey, for making and installing my “new” guest bedroom light.
+Thanks Honey, for making and installing my “new” basket pendant light.
 I really love how it looks, and I love that it’s centered.